eWaterCycle/getting-started/book/intro.md

 ### How To Get On eWaterCycle

 Follow the rocket in the top right: ![launch button](figures/jupyterHub_launch.png) and click on JupyterHub.
-(Note: this has to be inside a jupyter notebook page on teachbooks) This will take you to ![eWC startup page](figures/startup.png) where you need to click Jupyter.
+(Note: this has to be inside a jupyter notebook page on teachbooks **NOTE** this cannot be used in external pages yet) This will take you to ![eWC startup page](figures/startup.png) where you need to click Jupyter.
 From here you need to use your login.